vivelarepublique/eve_space/README.md

 # EVE Space

 ## What is it?

 ****EVE space**** is an information gathering tool and game aid for CEVE (EVE Serenity).

 ## Release version

 No yet.

 ## Manually build and install

 ```bash
 git clone https://github.com/vivelarepublique/eve_space
 cd eve_space
 npm install
 npm run electron:serve
 ```

-If an installation error of electron occurs during npm install, please refer to the following command:
+If you get an `electron` installation error during the `npm install` process, please refer to the following command:

 ```bash
 cd node_modules\electron
 node install.js
 ```

 This should alleviate problems with electron's package downloads.

 ## API

 ### Data interface

 <https://esi.evepc.163.com/ui/>